1406.0.55.005 - TableBuilder, User Guide

 Available Data in TableBuilder

 AVAILABLE DATA IN TABLEBUILDER

-Census TableBuilder Pro is a charged product designed for advanced Census data users who want the freedom to create large and/or complex tables.
-It provides access to nearly all variables available in the Census data, supporting a large variety of cross-classified tables.
+Census TableBuilder Pro is a charged product designed for advanced Census data users who want the freedom to create large or complex tables.

 TABLEBUILDER FOR ALL OTHER DATASETS